singingwolfboy/netlify-home/_posts/2016-04-19-a-step-by-step-guide-phenomic-on-netlify.md

 ![step 7 - done](uploads/Step7phenomic.png)

 And...you're done!
 Netlify has done it all for you, including giving your site a temporary name.
 Now you can add your custom domain, and your site will be live for your adoring public to view.
-Congratulations, and thanks for using netlify!
+Congratulations, and thanks for using Netlify!